-What is bulletproof coffee?
+What is Bulletproof Coffee?

 The craze over the delicious, buttery coffee drink started back in 2013.
 Dave Asprey, the founder of Bulletproof Nutrition, created the recipe for keto coffee.
-He posted the recipe on his website and everyone went crazy for it!.
+He posted the recipe on his website and everyone went crazy for it!

 Bulletproof coffee is made with organic coffee, grass-fed butter, and either coconut oil or medium-chain triglyceride MCT oil.
 You can drink it hot or make iced bulletproof coffee.

+Fats and other lipids are broken down in the body by enzymes called lipases.
 Not all fats are created equal, though!
 Some fats are horribly unhealthy for our bodies, while others have great health benefits.

 Based on how the molecules are structured, fats are given a classification of short, medium, or long chain fatty acids.